Oakland Roots SC: Stadium

+Oakland Coliseum during halftime of a match between the Roots and Orange County SC in August 2026.

 Roots home matches were played at Laney College Football Stadium, a multi-purpose stadium located near Lake Merritt, from their inauguration through the 2022 season.
 For Roots games the pitch was widened using a modular turf system.
 The stadium had room for 3,500 seated and up to 5,500+ with standing room.

 In 2023, Laney College installed a new turf system which proved incompatible with the modular system used by the Roots.
 This led the club to shift home matches to Pioneer Stadium on the campus of CSU East Bay for the entirety of the 2023 season.

 The Roots currently play at the Oakland Coliseum, following the Athletics move to Sacramento's Sutter Health Park in preparation of a move to Las Vegas.
 The club has covered the baseball diamond with grass, allowing for a full regulation-sized pitch to be installed following along the former third base line.
 Although the club typically only sells seats in the lower-level bowl, for matches with high-attendance, the second deck is also opened up to allow for a higher seating capacity.

 On March 22, the Roots had an attendance of over 26,000 facing against San Antonio FC.

+In January 2026, the Roots and Industrial Reality Group were announced by the Port of Oakland as being the "finalists" for a proposal to redevelop Howard Terminal, which previously was the proposed site of the scrapped Oakland Ballpark project.
+The proposal included plans for a temporary, 15,000-seat "modular stadium" and a permanent, 25,000-seat soccer-specific stadium.

+In July 2026, the Roots announced that they would be leaving the Coliseum after the conclusion of the 2026 season.